ProgrammerSM/eslint-plugin-smwd/README.md

 # eslint-plugin-smwd

-A set of custom eslint ruand created by Sterling Mayles
+A set of custom eslint rules created by Sterling May

 ## Installation